Graffioh/graffioh/_posts/2022-06-07-the-journey-so-far.md

 For the disassembler I use IDA. (not Ghidra because for IDA there a lot of resources online + plugins).

-Following Guided Hacking tutorial I reversed [Assault Cube](https://assault.cubers.net/), and made an Internal cheats with No recoil, flyhack, god mode and other things, some of them works in multiplayers and some of them don't.
+Following Guided Hacking tutorial I reversed [Assault Cube](https://assault.cubers.net/), and made an Internal cheats with no recoil, flyhack, god mode and other things, some of them works in multiplayers and some of them don't.

 Now I am "reversing" CS:GO (of course still following tutorials but not copy-pasting), with quite a bit of difficulty, but I'm sure I will get through this too.